syazsolo/sovereignty/README.md

 `Game Theory 🎮` is a branch of science that deals with strategies in a random environment

-`The Prisoner's Dilemma` is a fascinating problem (its actually a game) that emerges from `Game Theory 🎮`
+`The Prisoner's Dilemma` is a fascinating problem (its an actual game) that emerges from `Game Theory 🎮`

 sovereignty_ is for everyone to quickly setup a player & play this game.
-You will find plenty of help in this repo, I will make sure of it.
+You will find plenty of help in this repo.
+I will make sure of it.

 Here is Veritasium to explain [`The Prisoner's Dilemma`](https://www.youtube.com/watch?v=mScpHTIi-kM)